Overview of TrialKit's Compliance Practices and Data Security Measures

 Table of Contents:

 The TrialKit platform is a product of Crucial Data Solutions, a U.S. corporation.
 TrialKit is used as a pharmaceutical and device data collection tool around the globe in all phases of research, post-market studies, and registries.
-In ongoing efforts to protect the integrity of data and maintain robust up-to-date security, Crucial Data Solutions follows several regulatory guidelines and modern scalable cloud environments for its data.
+In ongoing efforts to protect the integrity of data and maintain robust up-to-date security, Crucial Data Solutions maintains procedures and policies under the guidance of several regulatory programs, many of which it is subject to being audited under.

 US Food and Drug Administration US 21 CFR: